VoKimGiaMinh/admission-management-system/README.md

 - Plotly (interactive graphs)
 - Collections & String Modules (validation & counting)

+## 🧾 How to use (Step-by-Step):
+- Step 1: Input the username

+    Example: MinhVo

+- Step 2: Enter the password, make sure your password have:
+    - At least 10 characters long
+    - At least 1 uppercase
+    - 2 or 3 digit
+    - 1 special character

+    Example: @Minhvo123

+- Step 3: Enter the number of student (You can have up to 50 students):

+    Example: 2 (If you have two students)

+- Step 4: Enter the names of the students and their score
+- Step 5: See the result!

 ## 🛠️ Installation

 Make sure you have Python installed